Chymyst/chymyst-core/docs/joinrun.md

 This reply action must be performed as `r(...)` in the reaction body exactly once, and cannot be performed afterwards.

-It is a runtime error to write a reaction that either does not emit the reply action or uses it more than once.
+It is a compile-time error to write a reaction that either does not perform the reply action or does it more than once.

 Also, the reply action object `r` should not be used by any other reactions outside the reaction body where `r` was defined.
 (Using `r` after the reaction finishes will have no effect.)

-When a reaction is defined using the `run` macro, the compiler will detect some errors at compile time.
-For instance, it is a compile-time error to omit the reply matcher variable from the pattern:
+It is a compile-time error to omit the reply matcher variable from the pattern:

 ```scala
 val f = b[Int, Unit]